 More and more often, couples are skipping church and getting married right at their reception venue.
 Among the advantages, you can choose your own officiant.
-Are professional officiants really worth the money, or are you just as well having a friend or relative get ordained online?
-Your decision can have a major impact on your marriage.
-I’ll explain in this edition of Peter’s Pointers for Wedding Planning.
+Are professional officiants really worth the money, or are you just as well having a friend get ordained online?
+Find out how your decision could have a major impact on your marriage in this edition of Peter's Pointers for Wedding Planning.

 Ceremony and Reception at One Location: Why?